biblibre/omeka-plugin-CsvImportPlus/README.md

 - more options for import;
 - import of metadata of collections and files;
 - update of collections, items and files;
+- batch edit form to reorder files by filename;
 - import extra data of records that are not managed via standard elements but via specific tables.